Manawatū

 Old West Rd to Fitzherbert Bridge: 1.5 hr, 6km

 The trail continues through open parkland, play areas and alongside bush streams.
 A short side trip can be taken into the Massey Aboretum after climbing down the stepped terrace where good views over the picturesque Massey University Campus are seen.
 The trail follows the Lower Turitea Walkway, a well-formed pathway with 3 footbridges over the Turitea Stream.
 You end up walking through Bledisloe Park to exit on Tennent Drive, just east of the main entrance to Massey University.
 There is an underpass here to take you to the other side of Tennent Drive and to continue on your direction on Dairy Farm Rd.
 Near its end turn right and cross the new He Ara Kotahi pedestrian bridge.
 Turn right on the other side and as you follow the river pass the Palmerston North Holiday Park and then the Esplanade, an extensive bushy park with pond, play area and the like.
-Eventually you get to the Fitzherbert Bridge.
-(If you are pushed for time or just plain tired you could have turned right at Tennant Drive and followed it to the Fitzherbert bridge directly, saving about 2km, but via a less pleasant route.)
-You will probably want to exit the trail and head into town to resupply and stay the night.
-Fitzherbert Avenue is the major road leading from the Fitzherbert Bridge to The Square at the heart of the city.
+Eventually, you get to the Fitzherbert Avenue, where you turn left and head to the centre of town.
+(If you are pushed for time or just plain tired you could have turned right at Tennant Drive and followed it to the Fitzherbert Bridge and Fitzherbert Ave directly, saving about 2km, but via a less pleasant route.)
 Immediately on your left on the avenue is a drinking fountain and toilets by the play area near the car park.
 Buses into the centre of town stop around here too.
 Further into the Esplanade park is a pleasant café.

-- Palmerston North Holiday Park – 133 Dittmer Drive, some distance from The Square and supermarkets, but has a good variety of cabins and ample tent sites, 06 358 0349.
+• Palmerston North Holiday Park – 133 Dittmer Drive.
+Some distance from The Square and supermarkets but, as noted above, it is on the TA Trail. has a good variety of cabins and ample tent sites, 06 358 0349.

-- Pak’nSave supermarket is on Fitzherbert Ave, just before The Square on the left; Countdown is more or less on the other side, but hidden within The Plaza mall, accessible from Ferguson St or Church St. And there are a couple of Asian food stores about 2-300m from The Square: Hana Mart, 199 Cuba St and Jia Hua, 517-525 Main St. Binn Inn is at 690 Main St, about 1km north-east of The Square.
+• Pak’nSave supermarket is on Fitzherbert Ave, just before The Square on the left; Woolworths is more-or-less on the other side, but hidden within The Plaza mall, accessible from Ferguson St or Church St. New World, mentioned above, at 198 Ruapehu Drive (off Aokautere Dr), before you get to town.
+Woolworths Kelvin Grove is worth considering if you are not wanting to go into the centre of the city and wish to do the Riverside Walkway (see below, but you exit later to get onto Roberts Line).
+And there are a couple of Asian food stores about 2-300m from The Square: Hana Mart, 199 Cuba St and Jia Hua, 517-525 Main St. Binn Inn is at 688 Main St, about 1km north-east of The Square.

 Palmerston North to Bulls

-The route from Palmerston North towards Whanganui (also spelt Wanganui) is mostly road walking.
-Much of this is on long, straight country roads.
+The route from Palmerston North towards Whanganui (also spelt Wanganui) is a combination of pathways and road walking.
+Much of the road walking is on long, straight country roads.
 Traffic is not dense but drivers in these parts can go very fast and there is often little road shoulder.
 Wear something highly visible and walk on the right-hand side, facing traffic.
 Also note that because the route sometimes follows closely parallel roads, or routes just off the roads, it is not possible to tell from the resolution of the TA maps exactly where you should be walking at times.
-These notes provide a better guide on the section from Palmerston North to Feilding than the maps.
+These notes should provide a better guide on the section from Palmerston North to Feilding than the maps.

 3D view south-west: Palmerston North to Bulls